You have 1 PagePop. View

 If your student is planning to take the ACT, remember to sign up for an alternate testing location for either the April 13, June 8 or July 13.

 Refer to collegeboard.org (SAT) and actstudent.org (ACT) for registration information.

 An additional reminder about students who seek accommodations or extended-time testing for the SAT or ACT: You will need to begin this process by contacting Cindy Blood, Assistant Dean of Academics for Academic Support, at least seven weeks prior to the given test date.
 You can read more about this process in Chapter 3: Testing for College Admission in our College Counseling Handbook.

 Please note: Standby ticket holders are NOT guaranteed a seat.

 AP EXAM INFORMATION

 Students are able to take AP exams on campus this spring.
-The dates offered by CollegeBoard are May 1, 2017 – May 5, 2017 and May 8, 2017 – May 12, 2017.
-Students should talk to Rachel Culley in the Studies Office if they would like more information about taking these exams.
-Materials are located in the Studies Office if you would like to understand more or you can visit www.collegeboard.org/apstudents.
+The dates offered by CollegeBoard are May 6 – May 10, 2019 and May 13 – May 17, 2019.
+Students should talk to Rachel Culley in the Studies Office if they would like more information about registering and taking these exams.
+Materials are located in the Studies & College offices if you would like to understand more or you can visit www.collegeboard.org/apstudents.